MicrosoftDocs/win32/desktop-src/DirectShow/effect-element.md

 ---
-Description: 'The effect element defines an audio or video effect object.
-An effect is applied to a single stream (such as a composition, track, or source).' ms.assetid: 'aedb4491-f1f0-44b3-ad88-3fac8c90144d'
+Description: The effect element defines an audio or video effect object.
+An effect is applied to a single stream (such as a composition, track, or source). ms.assetid: aedb4491-f1f0-44b3-ad88-3fac8c90144d
 title: effect Element
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # effect Element